need4swede/wiki-go/data/documents/settings/diagnostics/playback-benchmark/document.md

 ## Running the Benchmark

 Start the queue and let each sample complete.
-You can cancel the current run at any time.
+Neptune measures playback for 60 seconds after the first frame appears.

-Benchmark playback is isolated from ordinary playback.
+You can cancel the run at any time.

-It does not:
+The benchmark uses an isolated player, so it does not:

 - change resume position or watched state;
 - send playback progress reports;